Spinal Cord Injuries Model Systems Program

 Assess the natural history of depression within one year of SCI.

-The Model System Spinal Cord Injury Program is one of three NIDRR Model Systems' Programs.
+The Model System Spinal Cord Injury Program is one of three NIDILRR Model Systems' Programs.
 The other two, the Traumatic Brain Injury Model Systems and the Burn Injury Model Systems, are technically part of the Disability and Rehabilitation Research (DRRP) Program